lucymhdavies/lmhd.me/_posts/2023-07-10-multispace.md

 The `tfe_workspace_run` resource is most useful when creating new workspaces.
 This example uses the TFE provider to create a workspace, set up all the necessary permissions, and configure the [dynamic credentials](https://developer.hashicorp.com/terraform/tutorials/cloud/dynamic-credentials).
 All of that must be done before the workspace can be applied.

 As a reminder, the term “workspace creator” refers to any workspace responsible for creating other workspaces and related resources.
-In most cases when using a workspace creator, it will also be a workspace runner for the workspaces it creates (i.e. it is responsible for triggering applies and/or destroys on those workspaces).
+In most cases when using a workspace creator, it will also be a workspace runner for the workspaces it creates (i.e. it is responsible for triggering apply and/or destroy runs on those workspaces).

 ```
 resource "tfe_workspace_run" "downstream" {